AlynxZhou/hikaru/tutorials/hikaru.md

 A Object that stores all `commander.js` options.

-# `Hikaru::router`

-A `Router` instance used by Hikaru, don't touch it.

 # `Hikaru::translator`

 A `Translator` instance which will be used by other module automatically.

 # `Hikaru::renderer`

-A `Renderer` instance, you can register your renderer function to it.
+A `Renderer` instance, you can register your renderer functions to it.

 # `Hikaru::compiler`

-A `Compiler` instance, you can register your template compiler function to it.
+A `Compiler` instance, you can register your template compiler functions to it.

 # `Hikaru::processor`

-A `Processor` instance, you can register your processor function to it.
+A `Processor` instance, you can register your processor functions to it.

 # `Hikaru::generator`

-A `Generator` instance, you can register your generator function to it.
+A `Generator` instance, you can register your generator functions to it.

+# `Hikaru::helper`

+A `Helper` instance, you can register your helper functions to it.
 # `Hikaru::decorator`

-A `Decorator` instance, you can register your layout decorator function to it.
+A `Decorator` instance, you can register your layout decorator functions to it.